jhuliangr/net_stuff/README.md

 tcp_server:message(Pid, "Here goes the message you want to send")

-% Disconnect every client and shut down the server
+% Disconnect every client and shut down the server tcp_server:stop().
-% The process for unconnected clients is not being killed, i'll do it soon... tcp_server:stop().

 % If you want to run the server again without closing the actual console don't forget to do this: